syedsuhel312/UNP-Classification/README.md

 # UNP-Classification
-This repository consists analysis of predicting the quality of red wine using machine learning
+This repository consists analysis of predicting the quality of red wine using machine learning.
+The red wine dataset typically refers to a dataset specially focused on red wine, providing information on attributes like types of acids, sulfur, pH, alcohol, quality.
+Such datasets are often utilized for analysis and modeling in the field of Data Science.
+There are 1599 rows and 12 columns present in the dataset.
+There are no missing values or the null values in the dataset.